 Be the person you need for someone else today.

-And now that I’ve gotten that off my chest, on to apples 🙂
+And now that I’ve gotten that off my chest, on to apples and this Apple Pound Cake 🙂

 This is an old fashioned cake that really has the texture and taste of a pound cake with apple-y goodness tossed in.
 Although the traditional ingredients for pound cake aren’t there – there is far less sugar and no butter, you’ll still get the feel and taste of pound cake with the dense moistness.